ibrahimmustapha/ibrahim.tech/src/content/react-hooks.md

 author: "Mustapha Ibrahim"
 github: "https://github.com/ibrahimmustapha"
 twitter: "https://twitter.com/codewithibrahim"
-hero_image: "./assets/img1.jpg"
+hero_image: "./assets/img6.png"
 hero_image_alt: "react hooks"
-title: "React Hooks Explained With Usestate && UseEffect"
+title: "React Hooks Explained With Usestate"
 ---

 You’re not a complete react developer if you don’t fully understand how react-hooks work.
 Hooks in react makes react more fun to code.
 Before the introduction of hooks and functional components in react, there was class components and States and Lifecycle.
 But first all, **what is react?** Let's talk about it.